 If you’re feeling particularly ambitious with your newfound DIY skills, consider giving yourself a little bit of a trim to nix any fried ends that may have been exacerbated by the bleaching process.
 I’ve found that doing so makes my hair look significantly healthier.
 If you do choose to do this yourself, make sure you’re using legit hair shears, which will cut much more cleanly than the ones in your office drawer.
 If you’d rather leave the scissor-work to a pro (advisable!), schedule an appointment every month or so.

 Stock up on purple shampoo

-Your blonde friends all use it to counteract inevitable brassiness; and, as it turns out, silver haired people should use it, too.
+Your blonde friends all use it to counteract inevitable brassiness; and, as it turns out, silver-haired folks should use it, too.
 “Purple shampoo is very important because silver fades extremely fast,” Mesquit notes.
 “Using purple shampoo will help refresh some of those cool tones that are lost and keep the hair looking icy.”
-His choice: Wella Professionals Invigo Blonde Recharge Color Refreshing Shampoo Cool Blonde.
+His choice: Wella Professionals Invigo Blonde Recharge Color Refreshing Shampoo Cool Blonde ($17).
 Shop more purple shampoo options here.

 Deep condition daily

 The week after bleaching your hair, you need to commit to deep conditioning your hair every day.
 Yes, daily.
 This will help keep your hair hydrated, and looking and feeling healthy.
 We're big fans of Briogeo Don't Despair, Repair!
 Deep Conditioning Mask ($38), that's designed to infuse your hair with moisture and strengthen your strands.